alecjara/live-coding/README-NODE.md

 - `(err, data) => { ... }`, `err` first functions
 - `fs.writeFile(<path>, <data>, <callback>)` vs. `fs.writeFileSync(<path>, <data>)`

+- Project: Create a program that prints headers to the terminal

 [26/05/2020](may/26-05)

 - Review from previous lesson